Employee stock options and 409A valuations

 Independent Appraisal Method

-409a Violation & Penalties
+409A Violation & Penalties for Non-Compliance

 Let us say you still decide to give out stock options to your employees, and in this case, you have to get a 409A valuation done.
-If you don’t conduct a proper company valuation when issuing these options, you would not be eligible for 409a safe harbor protection.
+If you don’t conduct a proper company valuation when issuing these options, you would not be eligible for 409A safe harbor protection.
 As mentioned above as well, if penalties are handed out, the employees and shareholders would have to pay them, which include:

 - All deferred compensation from the current and preceding years becomes taxable immediately